madsobitsoe/AdventOfAssembly/README.md

 I could reuse a few pieces of code from day1.
-I decided to write proper procedures, to make it much easier to reuse in the following days.
-The code now uses call and ret all over the place, and stack manipulation becomes a bit harder.
+I decided to write proper procedures, to make it easier to reuse in the following days.
+The code now uses `call` and `ret` all over the place, so stack manipulation becomes a bit harder.
-Overall it makes the program much easier to read (and write and maintain!) and the code in the _start label is almost human readable.
+Overall it makes the program much easier to read (and write and maintain!). the code in the `_start` label is almost human readable.
 Wonderful!

 The biggest new challenges (as opposed to day 1):
 - The input data is 20k bytes.
 This needs to be read into memory, not just the stack.
 - The input data needs to be parsed, so the pieces of it can be used.
 A line in the input data is of the format:

 `[0-9]-[0-9] [a-z]: [a-z]+\n`
 or
-N-M C: P+
+`N-M C: P+`
 where
-N and M are integers
+- N and M are integers
-C is a char
+- C is a char
-P+ is a password, i.e. one or more chars.
+- P+ is a password, i.e. one or more chars.

 For reading in the data, I:
 - use open to get a file-descriptor (duh)
 - use fstat to find the filesize
 - use mmap to map the file in memory and get a pointer to it

 Mapping memory also means unmapping memory when I'm done using it - (and in case of errors).
 The error-handling is not at the state where it should be, but in some cases it works.
+The code has been designed towards and only been tested with the given data from the challenge.
+I didn't spend time making testdata that would cause errors.

 When the data is read, I need to parse it.
 I parse it line by line.
-I make a `readUntil` routine to detect the length of the various parts.
-The result is used for actual "parsing".
+I made a `readUntil` routine to detect the length of the various parts.
+The return value is used for actual "parsing".
 Integers are converted using a routine based on the conversion from day 1 - but now storing results in memory and having an actual API.
 Strings are not converted - the length and address of them is stored in the struct instead.
 No need for copying if I know where they begin and end.
 While parsing a line, the result of parsing is written to a 12 byte struct in the .bss section.